konturio/geocint-runner/DOCUMENTATION.md

 ## Make-profiler

-Make-profiler is used as a linter and preprocessor for Makefile that outputs a network diagram of what is getting built, when, and why.
+Make-profiler is used as a linter and preprocessor for Makefile that outputs a network diagram and an html report of what is getting built, when, and why.
-The output chart (by default make.svg) allows seeing what went wrong and quickly getting to logs. https://github.com/konturio/make-profiler
+The output chart (by default make.svg) & html report allows seeing what went wrong and quickly getting to logs. https://github.com/konturio/make-profiler

-After the pipeline run, make_profiler will create a make.svg file and make_profile.db.
+After the pipeline run, make_profiler will create make.svg, make_profile.db & a json file to be used on report page.
+Both svg file and report can be reached on web from http://your_ip_or_domain/make.svg & http://your_ip_or_domain/
+While report json generation make_profile.db, logs and relevant folders are checked and result json file is created including last pipeline status and information about every target.
+This json is used on report page.

+Make-profile report features:
+- Total number of targets finished, in progress and failed is reported.
+- Targets finished, in progress and failed can be seen on white, yellow and red colors.
+- Tasks can be filtered and only desired ones can be seen.
+- Status duration, last completed date, status date & logs about task can be reached for every task.
+- Report can be sorted with any of task information.

-Make-profile features:
+Make-profile svg features:
 - SVG build overview;
 - Critical Path is highlighted;
 - Inline pictures-targets into build overview;